 India-China close in on de-escalation plan as commanders are set to meet

-New Delhi, Nov 14: India and China are closing in on a plant to end the military standoff along the Line of Actual Control (LAC) in eastern Ladakh.
+New Delhi, Nov 14: India and China are closing in on a plan to end the military standoff along the Line of Actual Control (LAC) in eastern Ladakh.

 Both nations are formulating a plan to de-escalate tensions that have lasted for six months now.
 The plan would be discussed at the next military commander level meeting expected to take place next week.